FACTS: Defamation action by art dealer against Sunday Telegraph

-In 2015 Nationwide published an article in The Sunday Telegraph which conveyed imputations to the effect that Mr Vass had “dealt inappropriately” with a five-panelled artwork by selling one of its component panels separately, contrary to a term of the contract for sale that it must not be broken up.
+In 2015 Nationwide published an article in The Sunday Telegraph which conveyed imputations to the effect that Mr Vass had “dealt inappropriately” with a five-panelled artwork by selling one of its component panels separately.
+This was contrary to a term of the contract for sale that it must not be broken up.

 Our client serviced Nationwide a concerns notice alleging these imputations were defamatory.
 Subsequently, Nationwide sent Mr Vass the first offer of amends agreeing to not republish the imputations remaining “open to be accepted until the commencement of the trial, unless withdrawn in writing.”

-Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with one of our defence lawyers in the Sydney office.
+Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with one of our defamation lawyers in the Sydney office.